Gingerbreadfork/NoForwardingBot/README.md

 Need a rehearsal run?
 Set `TEST_MODE=true` so the bot only logs (to stdout) what it would delete/ban without touching any user or message in Telegram.
 Flip it back to `false` for full enforcement.

-For best results, give the bot the administrator permissions to delete messages and ban members.
+For best results, give the bot the administrator permissions to delete messages, ban members, and manage invites.
+Without the invite permission the bot cannot confirm whether a `t.me/+HASH` link belongs to your chat, so private invites might slip through moderation.
 The bot refuses to start if it does not have a valid token.